rahmansial477/Custodia-Info/README.md

 Custodia moves the rule itself onto the blockchain.
 When an organizer creates an event, they set a resale cap as a percentage of the original purchase price — for example, 110%, meaning a ticket can never be resold for more than 10% above what its current holder paid.
 This isn't a policy that a support team enforces after the fact.
 It's a `require()` statement in the smart contract.
 If someone tries to list a ticket above the cap, the transaction simply reverts.
 There's no way around it that doesn't involve rewriting the contract itself.

-This shifts trust away from a platform's internal moderation and onto code that anyone can read, verify, and audit.
+This shifts trust away from a platform's internal moderation and onto code that anyone can read verify and audit.

 ---